 If progress continues to be less than expected, then consideration of whether special educational provision is required should start with the desired outcomes for the pupil, including the expected progress and attainment.
-The class teacher, working with the SENCO, will informally gather evidence and consider all of the information about the pupil's progress, alongside national data and expectations of progress.
+The class teacher, working with the SENDCO, will informally gather evidence and consider all of the information about the pupil's progress, alongside national data and expectations of progress.
 This will take into account any concerns raised by the parent and will include the child's views and where appropriate include advice from other professionals.
-At this stage the pupil will be identified as First Concerns on the Provision Map and will benefit from a short term intervention.
+At this stage, the pupil will be identified as First Concerns on the Provision Map and will benefit from a short-term intervention.

-This should help to determine the support that is needed and whether adapting Stapeley Broad Lane core offer can provide it, or whether something different and additional is required.

-Where a pupil is identified as having SEN, action will be taken to remove all barriers to Stapeley Broad Lane SEND Policy 5 learning and to put effective special educational provision in place.
+This should help to determine the support that is needed and whether adopting Stapeley Broad Lane core offer can provide it, or whether something different and additional is required.
+Where a pupil is identified as having SEND, action will be taken to remove all barriers to learning and to put effective special educational provision in place.
 Parents will be formally informed of this decision.
-This SEN support will take the form of a four-part cycle through which earlier decisions and actions are revisited, refined and revised with a growing understanding of the student's needs and of what supports the pupil making good progress and securing good outcomes.
+This SEND support will take the form of a four-part cycle through which earlier decisions and actions are revisited, refined and revised with a growing understanding of the pupil's needs and what supports the pupil to make good progress and secure good outcomes.